JupiterSabre/Phase-2-Project-X-Hub-ZR/README.md

 (Databases)
 -Add working img links to photos.json
 -Build out DB.json, this will hold anonymous testimonials and other tidbits about user that submitted.
-DONE
+DONE -Third database?

 (Home)
 -Build subcomponent hooked up to button the links to an application form.
 Yes, the button is there.

 (Happenings)
 -Where 2 image galleries live.
-Images are horizontally displayed, and scroll when hovered over, image that is focused on will expand a bit.
+Images are horizontally displayed, and scroll when hovered over, image that is focused on will expand a bit.***

 (Curiosities)
 Section 1 - A collection of past collaborators (will need a third json file for this?)
+Do you wanna do this? idk

 Section 2
 Anonymous testimonials from past events, should be at least 200 words.
-All in iambic pentameter.
+DONE All in iambic pentameter.
 Add 5 dummy testimonials.
-DONE

 (Conspire)
 Section 1 , email block to submit collab/programming requests.

 Section 2 : Create a submission form for tesimonials in curiosities page.
-DONE Hook up chat gpt with hidden prompts that converts response to iambic pentameter, max 200 words in submissions. and is sent as a post to db.json in proper format
+DONE Hook up chat gpt with hidden prompts that converts response to iambic pentameter, max 200 words in submissions. and is sent as a post to db.json in proper format -DO THIS TONIGHT

 Make it all pretty please.